Economics: Market failure

-The term "market failure" encompasses several problems which may undermine standard economic assumptions.
+The term "market failure" encompasses several problems that may undermine standard economic assumptions.
 Although economists categorise market failures differently, the following categories emerge in the main texts.
 (Note: Compare with Nicholas Barr (2004), whose list of market failures is melded with failures of economic assumptions, which are (1) producers as price takers (i.e. presence of oligopoly or monopoly; but why is this not a product of the following?)
 (2) equal power of consumers (what labour lawyers call an imbalance of bargaining power) (3) complete markets (4) public goods (5) external effects (i.e. externalities?)
 (6) increasing returns to scale (i.e. practical monopoly) (7) perfect information (in "The Economics of the Welfare State" (2004)).